Why I Don’t Want Just One Big Nginx

 • Vault test/prod run behind the internal proxies.

-• Proxies talk to Vault with client certificates issued by pki-test/pki-prod.
+• Proxies talk to Vault with client certificates issued by the environment-specific PKI mounts.

 • External clients never see Vault directly.